samithamphk/fixed-length-file-parser/README.md

 # Fixed Length File Paser
-This is a fixed length file parser implementaion in python.
+This is a fixed length file parser implementation in python.

 The code do two things.